karatelabs/karate/karate-core/README.md

 To try this or especially when you need to investigate why a test is not behaving properly when running within Docker, these are the steps:

 * start the container:
-  * `docker run -d -p 9222:9222 -p 5900:5900 --cap-add=SYS_ADMIN ptrthomas/karate-chrome`
+  * `docker run --name karate --rm -p 9222:9222 -p 5900:5900 -e KARATE_SOCAT_START=true --cap-add=SYS_ADMIN ptrthomas/karate-chrome`
   * it is recommended to use [`--security-opt seccomp=chrome.json`](https://hub.docker.com/r/justinribeiro/chrome-headless/) instead of `--cap-add=SYS_ADMIN`
 * point your VNC client to `localhost:5900` (password: `karate`)
   * for example on a Mac you can use this command: `open vnc://localhost:5900`
 * run a test using the following [`driver` configuration](#configure-driver), and this is one of the few times you would ever need to set the [`start` flag](#configure-driver) to `false`
   * `* configure driver = { type: 'chrome', start: false, showDriverLog: true }`
-* you can even use the [Karate UI](https://github.com/intuit/karate/wiki/Karate-UI) to step-through a test
+* you can even use the [Karate VS Code extension](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin) to debug and step-through a test
-* after stopping the container, you can dump the logs and video recording using this command:
+* if you omit the `--rm` part in the start command, after stopping the container, you can dump the logs and video recording using this command (here `.` stands for the current working folder, change it if needed):
-  * `docker cp <container-id>:/tmp .`
+  * `docker cp karate:/tmp .`
   * this would include the `stderr` and `stdout` logs from Chrome, which can be helpful for troubleshooting

 ## Driver Types